bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 client-primary      | 2019-03-24 15:57:13 INFO  c.s.lineserver.client.ClientServer - Server available at 0.0.0.0:8080
 ```

-At this stage you may access the client's REST API:
+At this stage the containers should be `healthy`.
+You may access the client's REST API:

 ```bash
 $ curl -I -XGET "localhost:8080/lines/1000"